elRepoRey/Web3.CV/README.md

    - The MongoDB database will be running on port 27017.
    - The .NET API will be available on `https://localhost:8081`.
 4. Open your web browser and navigate to `http://localhost:8081/swagger` to access the Swagger UI for the API.
 5. Run the Blazor WebAssembly app "Delgado.Run" with HTTPS, preferably on port 7155, as this port is allowed in the CORS settings.
-You will need to do this separately from Docker, unless you add a service for it in the Docker Compose file.
 6. The homepage "Delgado.Run" is set to look for the API at `http://localhost:8081`.